buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 <!-- In the following section, I think we should use modal images so it doesn’t get too image heavy and break up the flow. -->

 Now that we understand how elements are constructed, it’s time to dive in and explore some of the elements you might need for your user interface designs.
-Where possible, if an element exists – as a design pattern – it’s best to use this.
+Where possible, if an element exists as a design pattern, it’s best to use this.

 As I noted in the preceding chapter, users have a mental model of how interfaces work, so **try – as much as possible – to work within existing conventions**.
 By doing so, your users will at least have a head start when using your interface.